shania-codes/thewhiteroom/README.md

 Actually done:
 - Update README <-- most important fr
 - Add Mathmagician with updated theming

-Goals:
+- Add Kirinify

+To-Do:
 - Improve Kitchen Inventory so that you can add an item to inventory without saving it's product details just add it once, you might've bought something just to try it once or got it as a gift from someone else.
-- Add Kirinify with updated theming (and think about how twr would listen to music)
+- Update Kirinify CSS
+-

 ## Week 13 - Winter Theme: